AhmedThahir/uni-notes/docs/CS_Electives/Machine_Learning/14_Model_Tuning.md

 - All input features must be ==**standardized**==
 - Intercept should not be penalized
 - You can use different penalty for each term
 	- You can perform different regularizer and norm based on expected knowledge of **distribution** of parameter
+- Regularization should be used carefully for causal estimation
+	- Prediction:
+		1. Low-bias
+		2. Minimum variance
+	- Causal inference:
+		1. Unbiased
+		2. Low variance

 $$
 \begin{aligned}